Dondo Solar Power Station: Developers

 In November 2020, the Mozambican Energy Regulatory Authority (ARENE), announced the 12 proposals that were selected from 135 submissions from local and foreign firms to build, finance, own and operate this power station.
 The winning 12 firms then progressed to the final two stages of this contest.

 In April 2021, five companies and consortia were selected as the top five contenders for the award to construct the power station.
 The five entities then progressed to the final two stages of the contest, which include technical submissions and financing details.
 The five finalists are listed in the table below:

 In April 2022, the Mozambican Energy Regulatory Authority (ARENE), selected Total Eren, the subsidiary of TotalEnergies, to own, design, develop, fund, build and operate and maintain Dondo Solar Power Station.
-The enrgy generated at this solar farm will be purchased by EDM, the state-owned electricity parastatal company.
+The energy generated at this solar farm will be purchased by EDM, the state-owned electricity parastatal company.
 The solar plant is expected to avoid the emission of 8,333 tons of carbon dioxide annually.
 Its output is planned to supply approximately 100,000 Mozambican customers.